 The modern seller no longer spends their days glued to a phone or going door to door in an effort to drum up business.
 Instead, much of what salespeople do revolves around their inbox, which, hopefully, is full of quick responses from highly engaged and interested prospects.

-You can’t get prospects to respond to your emails simply by wishing it so.
+You can’t get prospects to respond to your cold email simply by wishing it so.
 The only real way to ensure your response rate goes up is to compose your emails in such a way that prospects not only feel compelled to respond, but actually want to continue the conversation.

 So how do you write emails that will actually get somebody to answer?

 We’ve put together the following list of things you can do to increase your response rate.
-If you take the time to check off each of these boxes before firing off your next sales email, you’re much more likely to see a response and be one step closer to closing your next deal.
+If you take the time to check off each email tip before firing off your next sales email, you’re much more likely to see a response and be one step closer to closing your next deal.

-Here are five tips for writing sales emails sure to get a response:
+Here are five sales emails tips sure to get a response:

 Don’t overlook the importance of a carefully crafted subject line; it can mean the difference between your email being deleted on sight and being opened and read.
 The key to an effective subject line is to keep it short (3 words if possible), that way, the recipient can quickly scan it and understand the who and the (high-level) why.